Basic principles of plating

 Function A protection plate neutralizes bending and rotational forces to protect a lag screw fixation.
 This is equally true of plates with locking or non-locking screws.

-Application Reduce the fracture and fix the fracture with one or more lag screws.
+Reduce the fracture and fix the fracture with one or more lag screws.

-The appropriately contoured plate is applied to the bone and screws inserted in a neutral mode.
 Depending of the plate design, bone quality, implant availably, and surgeon's preference, fixed angle locking head screws, variable angle locking head screws or non-locking screws may be inserted.
-It is not necessary to fill every hole, if enough screws are inserted to obtain sufficient hold to maintain the reduction until the fracture heals.

 3. Compression plating

-Function The plate produces compression at the fracture site to provide absolute stability.
+The plate produces compression at the fracture site to provide absolute stability.

 Application (transverse fractures) Reduction